damianmcdonald/aws-eks-hpa-autoscale/README.md

 # aws-eks-hpa-autoscale

-`aws-eks-hpa-autoscale` is a project that demonstrates the use of AWS EKS (Amazon Web Services Elastic Kubernetes Service).
+`aws-eks-hpa-autoscale` is a project that demonstrates the use of AWS EKS (Elastic Kubernetes Service).

 The project demonstrates:
 * how to install and configure the `eksctl` command